-Burnout is something anyone can suffer from, but it’s especially common among the self employed.
+It’s something anyone can suffer from, but it’s especially common among the self employed.
 Why?
-Because entrepreneurs tend to work long hours building their businesses and pleasing clients.
-Writers are no exception.
+Forbes lists five reasons.

 Burnout has many symptoms in common with depression and other disorders.
 The difference is burnout lasts for a shorter period of time and is clearly caused by situational stress.

 It can be dangerous to your career because it can undo everything you’ve built.
 In addition, it can be dangerous to your health and contribute to illness and weight gain as well as substance abuse.